CMSgov/beneficiary-fhir-data/dev/api-changelog.md

 # API Changelog

+## BLUEBUTTON-147: Display ICD and Procedure code displays in EOB

+Several changes have been made to these entries:

+* The `Coding.display` to the EOB has been added for Diagnostic and Procedure codes in the appropriate claim types.

+* A descriptive name will be displayed in the `Coding.display` for Diagnosis/Procedure fields.

+* The CCW Diagnosis and Procedure Code/Display files are NOT being downloaded from a site when this application is being built.
+These files change once a year and are stored on the GDIT mainframe for now.
+We will need to determine how to best update these files (DGNS_CD.txt & PRCDR_CD.txt) once a year.

 ## BLUEBUTTON-146: Display NDC (National Drug Code) Substance Names in EOB

 Several changes have been made to these entries: